aneeshk-ds/sql-learning-progress/README.md

 # 📚 SQL Learning Progress

-This repository tracks daily SQL learning progress through structured topics, exercises, and interview-style problems.
+This repository showcases progressive SQL skills for data analysis, from fundamentals to advanced analytics queries.

-## 🔥 Topics Covered
+## Skills Covered
-- SQL Basics (SELECT, WHERE, ORDER BY, GROUP BY)
+- SQL Basics (SELECT, WHERE, ORDER BY)
-- Aggregations
-- Joins (inner, left, right, full, cross)
+- Joins & Relationships
+- Aggregations & Grouping
-- Subqueries (basic + correlated)
+- Subqueries & CTEs
-- Window Functions (rank, dense_rank, lead, lag)
+- Window Functions
-- Case When
+- Data Cleaning
-- Practice Questions (easy/medium/hard)
-- Database Setup Scripts

-## 📂 Folder Structure
-See topic-specific folders inside this repository.
+- Business Analytics Use Cases

+## How to Read This Repo
+Folders are ordered by difficulty.
+Each folder contains standalone SQL scripts with clear problem statements.

-## 🚀 Usage
+## Tech
-Run the `.sql` files on PostgreSQL / MySQL / SQLite to practice daily.
+- PostgreSQL (syntax)
+- Works on MySQL with minor changes

-## 🤝 Contributions
+## Author
-This is a personal learning repository.
-Suggestions welcome!
+Aneesh Kumar